kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 ### Attaching Routes to Gateways

+!!! note
+    This section has changed significantly between v1alpha1 and v1alpha2.
+This section describes the v1alpha2 approach.

 When a Route attaches to a Gateway, it represents configuration that is applied on the Gateway that configures the underlying load balancer or proxy.
 How and